JacobPa25/COP4520_Group_Project/README.md

 ## Examples

 We created two examples: Rain and Particle.
-These examples showcase the limitations of single threaded programming and the capabilites of multithreaded programming when the particle count and computing process reaches a breaking point.
+These examples showcase the limitations of single threaded programming and the capabilites of multithreaded programming when the particle count and computing processes reaches a breaking point.

 ## How to run the Single or Multi raylib project?